 What is fetched_at?

-fetched_at is the ISO-8601 timestamp Hive Intelligence attaches to every tool response — recording exactly when the underlying data was retrieved from the upstream provider.
+fetched_at is the ISO-8601 timestamp Hive Intelligence includes in execution metadata — recording exactly when the underlying data was retrieved from the upstream provider.

 A typical Hive tool response includes: